Subscribe to our InfoBytes Blog weekly newsletter and other publications for news affecting the financial services industry.

 - H Joshua Kotin to discuss “Modifications and exiting forbearance” at the National Association of Federal Credit Unions Regulatory Compliance Seminar

 - Jonice Gray Tucker and Kari K. Hall to discuss “Consumer Protection Priorities in the Biden Administration and Beyond" at the SWABC and TBA 2021 Legal Conference

 - Jonice Gray Tucker to discuss “Fintech trends” at the BIHC Network Elevating Black Excellence Regional Summit

-- Amanda R. Lawrence to discuss “Consumer financial services government enforcement actions – The CFPB and beyond,” at the Government Investigations & Civil Litigation Institute Annual Meeting
+- John R. Coleman and Amanda R. Lawrence to discuss “Consumer financial services government enforcement actions – The CFPB and beyond” at the Government Investigations & Civil Litigation Institute Annual Meeting

 - Jonice Gray Tucker to discuss "Consumer financial services" at the Practising Law Institute Banking Law Institute

 - Jonice Gray Tucker to discuss “Regulators always ring twice: Responding to a government request” at ALM Legalweek